sujanchaudhary281-max/offline-notes-privacy-policy/README.md

 ### In-App Purchases (BILLING)

-Used to process the optional one-time Pro upgrade through Google Play.
+Used to process the optional one-time Pro Upgrade through Google Play.

-All payments are handled by Google Play.
-We never receive or store your payment information.
+All transactions are handled by Google Play.
+We do not receive or store payment information.

 ### The app does **not** request access to: